 Since then, the neoclassical-style building has become a universal draw for art lovers, containing works from all over the world.
 And even though the institution has two additional branches, The Met Cloisters and The Met Breuer, it is The Met Fifth Avenue that is the bedrock of the New York City behemoth.

 But before you dive head first into the international treasure trove, you have to know that it’s big.
 Like, 2 million square feet big.
 With five stories and more than 2 million works in its permanent collection, it’s hard to see everything in a few hours, let alone a few days.
 Our guide is here to help you not get lost in the massive museum.
 (Oh, and maybe see some art, as well.)

 Where is it?

 1000 Fifth Avenue.
-The entrance is up the outdoor stairs on the west side of Fifth Avenue at 82nd Street.
+The entrance is up the outdoor stairs on the west side of Fifth Avenue at East 82nd Street.
+Wheelchair-accessible entrances are at Fifth Avenue and East 81st Street and through the parking garage at Fifth Avenue and East 80th Street.
 The museum spans four city blocks so, trust us, you’ll have no problem finding it.

 How do I get there?

-The closest subways are the 4,5,6 trains to 86th Street or the 6 train to 77th Street.
-From there, you walk west from Lexington Avenue to Fifth Avenue and north or south to 82nd Street.
+The closest subways are the 4, 5 and 6 trains to 86th Street or the 6 train to 77th Street.
+From there, walk west from Lexington Avenue to Fifth Avenue and north or south to 82nd Street.

 How much is admission?